Capsular Contracture

 Schedule Your Consultation Today

-If you believe you may be experiencing capsular contracture after breast augmentation, contact Beverly Hills Plastic Surgery today to learn more about capsular contracture treatment in Beverly Hills.
-Schedule your consultation today to start working with a premier cosmetic surgeon in the Beverly Hills area.
+If you believe you may be experiencing capsular contracture after breast augmentation, contact Dr. Gabbay today to learn more about capsular contracture treatment in Beverly Hills.
+Book your consultation today to start working with a premier cosmetic surgeon in the Beverly Hills area.
 Dr. Gabbay is ready to help you achieve your desired results and restore your confidence with capsular contracture treatment.

 At Gabbay Plastic Surgery, our team is prepared to help you feel radiant and confident.
 Call us today at (310) 205-9500 to schedule your appointment or to learn more about how we can help!